To tip or not to tip? Lowcountry business owners weigh in on tipping culture

 “Our baked goods are made from scratch.
 I have someone here at 4 o’clock in the morning and they also get in on the tip share, so we do more than your average fast-food worker,” Parrish said.

-However, some business owners., like Roy Neal who owns El Jefe says tipping has gotten out of hand.
+However, some business owners, like El Jefe’s Roy Neal, say tipping has simply gotten out of hand.

 “I went to a BBQ place the other day for lunch and they take my order and then they give me the iPad and ask how much tip you want to leave for somebody, yet I have to pick up my own food, I have to take it to the table and clean my table and throw it all away, well what am I tipping for?”
 Neal said.

-“I believe in pay your people very well and don’t worry about where they money is coming from, just pay them very well and you’ll get good retention,” Neal said.
+“I believe in paying your people very well and don’t worry about where they money is coming from, just pay them very well and you’ll get good retention,” Neal said.